rcarnegie11/firebase1510/README.md

 # firebase1510

-This is a side project made to use alongside CST.
+This is a personal project made as a helper website to demonstrate progress to use alongside CST.

 Being hosted on firebase.